vlorenzo/biblio-rag/docs/getting-started.md

 # Getting Started

-This guide covers detailed installation and deployment options for RAG Unito.
+This guide covers detailed installation and deployment options for Biblio RAG.

 ## Prerequisites